 Across the Pond: On the Campaign Trail--And Why

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »What can we learn from the upcoming general election in the UK this week?
+Opinions expressed by Entrepreneur contributors are their own.What can we learn from the upcoming general election in the UK this week?

 In college, I toyed with the idea of journalism as a career.
 Note that I said "toyed with the idea of," not "toyed with the career."
 Would that I had the intestinal fortitude to drop into the bowels of some war-torn region to interview an elusive terror-cell kingpin where my physical safety was more likely than not to be violated.
 But, hey, I like creature comforts, like running water and hotel rooms without bedbugs.
 And, yes, I'm a chicken.
 So I've sated my tame wanderlust with safer forms of international travel.